codess-aus/DP-100/Workspace.md

 Azure Virtual Networks serve as security boundaries between your Azure resources and the Internet.
 You can control inbound and outbound access to or from an Azure Virtual Network by defining security rules that act like network firewall rules.
 To ensure that only required communications from the Internet are allowed, you should define an inbound security rule.

 Security rules include an option to identify groups of Azure cloud resource nodes (IP addresses) using service tags.
 This allows you to define security rules without having to manually identify the IP addresses for Azure resources that you want to allow to access your virtual network.
-As Azure Machine Learning relies on other Azure resources and services, you must ensure that a security rule is created using the BatchNodeManagement service tag.
+As Azure Machine Learning relies on other Azure resources and services, you must ensure that a *security rule* is created using the **BatchNodeManagement** service tag.

-The BatchNodeMnagement service tag requires a destination port range of 29876 to 29877.
+The **BatchNodeMnagement** service tag requires a *destination port range of 29876 to 29877*.
 This allows core Azure resources required for machine learning processes to communicate with resources in your Azure Virtual Network.

 The AzureMachineLearning service tag is only required if you use Azure-based compute targets.
 If you use your own compute targets, this service tag is not required.